-Manoj Mate is a Visiting Scholar at Harvard University in the East Asian Legal Studies program at Harvard Law School for the 2017-2018 year.
+Manoj Mate is a Visiting Scholar at Harvard Law School in the East Asian Legal Studies program.
 Prior to joining EALS, Mate was a Visiting Associate Professor of Law at the University of California Berkeley, School of Law, and a law professor at Whittier.
-His research centers on U.S. and comparative constitutional law, international trade law and development, and public law in India and South Asia.
+His research and expertise center on U.S. constitutional law, and international trade law and development.
+Previously, Mate practiced in the area of litigation and election law in San Francisco, and served as a Senior Policy Advisor to Mayor (and later U.S. H.U.D.
+Secretary) Julian Castro.

 His academic writings have been published or are forthcoming in journals including Tulane Law Review, Columbia Human Rights Law Review, Berkeley Journal of International Law, George Washington International Law Review, and the Journal of Human Rights, and in peer reviewed chapters in volumes published by Oxford University Press and Cambridge University Press.
 Mate currently serves as Chair of the AALS Section on Comparative Law.